 “There's still no perfect solution to size conversion online—especially when you sell to customers with various local sizing,” Mille says.
 “The traditional measurement charts where the customer needs to measure herself at home just isn't something we want them to have to do!
 It should be easy and fun getting activewear.”

-Removing ambiguity about your product is useful even if you sell products outside of the retail space.
+Removing ambiguity about your product is valid even if you sell products outside the retail space.
 You can apply this thinking to anything: customers might want to know how big a table is, what the color of a velvet pillow looks like in natural light, or the weight of a drinking glass.
 You can answer all of those questions immediately through live chat.

 Live chat builds rapport, which leads to a sense of community